JuzMan241/Stay-Tuned/Dance at Death's Door.md

 After Valenor is killed, Johnathon would seek extra help and inform the players and his party.

-All the family members come home on day four, and they throw a large celebration for the new years upstairs
+All the family members come home on day four, and they throw a large celebration for the new years upstairs.